 - Large and well-known company with 126 local branches

-- Two excellent trading platforms: Thinkorswim and Trade Architect
+- Two excellent trading platforms available to all clients: Thinkorswim and Trade Architect

 - Users can practice trading without risking real money using PaperMoney virtual trading

 - Easy access to myTRADE online trader community